History of tea in Japan: Sencha

 By the 14th century, the practice of drinking powdered brick tea had fallen out of fashion in China.
 Instead, most tea was hand-fired over a dry wok to stop the process of oxidation and purchased as loose leaves rather than compressed bricks.
 At first, the loose leaves would still be ground into a powder and whisked with hot water to produce the finished beverage.
 By the late 16th century, however, tea connoisseurs were steeping the leaves in hot water in teapots and pouring the tea into teacups.
 This new way of producing and drinking tea arrived in Japan in the 17th century.
 Its advocates, most notably the monk Baisao, were opposed to the strict rituals of the traditional Japanese tea ceremony, which was based around the older practices of powdered tea.
 Instead, they promoted a carefree, informal approach to tea, inspired by ancient Chinese sages and the scholar-recluse tradition.

 The method of steeping loose tea leaves in hot water came to be known as "boiled tea" (煎茶, sencha), and it soon led to a new way of producing green tea that would work well with this technique.
 In 1737, an Uji-based tea grower named Nagatani Sōen developed what is now the standard process for making leaf teas in Japan: tea leaves are first steamed, then rolled into narrow needles and dried in an oven.
 The process imparts a vivid emerald color to the leaf, along with a "clean", sometimes sweet flavor.
 Nagatani's tea caught the attention of Baisao, becoming synonymous with the sencha method of steeping tea.
 It thereafter came to be known by the same name.
 Sencha grew in popularity over time and is now the most popular form of tea in Japan, representing 80 percent of all tea produced each year.

 Automation

 At the end of the Meiji era (1868–1912), machine manufacturing of green tea was introduced and began replacing handmade tea.
 Machines took over the processes of primary drying, tea rolling, secondary drying, final rolling, and steaming.

 In the 20th century, automation contributed to improved quality and reduced labour.
-Sensor and computer controls were introduced to machine automation so unskilled workers can produce superior tea without compromising quality.
+Sensor and computer controls were introduced to machine automation so workers can more easily produce superior tea without compromising quality.

+Automation has also taken over sectors of the growing and harvesting of tea in Japan.
+On the steep hillsides there is a mechanical harvester operated by 2 people at each end of the tea tree.
+The harvesting machine trims the leaves and collects them in a bag affixed to the machine.
+On flat fields there are riding-type harvester tractors which can harvest well maintained tea plantations within 1mm of accuracy.
+In Kagoshima prefecture some of these tractors have been affixed with computers and sensors that allow the harvester to be operated autonomously.